-- 2. For each interface that you need to define as trusted or untrusted, do the following: - a) Enter the interface command to access interface configuration mode.
+- 2. For each interface that you need to define as trusted or untrusted, complete the following steps: - a) Enter the interface command to access interface configuration mode.

 '''

 device(config)# interface tengigabitethernet 1/0/1

 '''

 b) To define the interface as trusted, enter the ip arp inspection trust command.